material-components/material-components-android/docs/getting-started.md

 theme, you will have to specify the text field style as well, via `style="@style/Widget.Material3.TextInputLayout.OutlinedBox"`

 Other text field styles are also provided.
-For example, if you want an [filled text field](https://material.io/go/design-text-fields#filled-text-field) in your layout, you can apply the `Material3` `filled` style to the text field in XML:
+For example, if you want a [filled text field](https://material.io/go/design-text-fields#filled-text-field) in your layout, you can apply the `Material3` `filled` style to the text field in XML: